-Believe it or not, cart abandonment still endures one of the greatest battles for any digital marketer today even considering the altering, dynamic scenery of eCommerce sector in general.
-As a matter of fact, just in the beginning of 2019, the numbers of global cart abandonment rating reached to unbelievable 84.24%.
+Believe it or not, cart abandonment still endures one of the greatest battles for any digital marketer today even considering the altering, dynamic scenery of the eCommerce sector in general.
+As a matter of fact, just at the beginning of 2019, the numbers of global cart abandonment ratings reached unbelievable 84.24%.

 Accordingly, if you just take care of improving the user experience, optimizing the checkout process and other lacks on your eCommerce will definitely result in reducing the cart abandonment and even increase your sales.